Illustrations by Ben Lancaster

 Haslam’s 2011 law creating a wide-open spigot of charters came just two years after my former boss, Gov. Phil Bredesen, supported a loosening of charter caps in the run-up to Race to the Top.
 In a sign of Tennessee’s importance to the national reformers, then-Secretary Arne Duncan in 2009 personally lobbied Democrats in the state legislature for the loosening of caps.
 The eventual effect in Nashville was total chaos.

 To put it in perspective: In 2009, Music City had just four charter schools.
 Following the loosening of state charter caps, the number quickly swelled to a dozen.
 By 2014, as a result of Haslam’s post-Race to the Top open-enrollment law, the number ballooned to 27 — a nearly seven-fold increase in just five years.
 During that time, cash outlays for charters by Metro Nashville Public Schools soared more than 700 percent — rising from about $9 million to more than $73 million.
-Within a few short years, annual cash outlays for charters would soar to more than $120 million.
+Within a few short years, annual cash outlays for charters would climb to more than $120 million.

 As an aide to the previous governor who struggled to deal with runaway Medicaid costs a decade earlier, I knew it was impossible to grow any part of government at an unchecked rate without destabilizing the budget in other areas of government.
 And at a time when our existing schools were universally considered to be underfunded, I wasn’t going to feed charter growth at the expense of zoned schools.